open/close all folders

 - Dungeons & Dragons 3E had a skill called "Innuendo" for this exact purpose.
 It was removed in 3.5E (turned into a part of the "Bluff" skill), presumably because it was too specific to be worth spending skill points on.

 - The staff at Steve Jackson Games were not allowed to release the title of one game supplement in the Power-Ups series, and the forum speculation was that they were trying to create a sudden burst of interest on release to fuel impulse buys.
 The author even said "I've been told that the secrecy around Power-Ups 5 does, indeed, have something to do with impulse buys."
-Earlier today an entire game's fanbase facepalmed at the release of Power-Ups 5: Impulse Buys.
+An entire game's fanbase facepalmed at the release of Power-Ups 5: Impulse Buys.

 - In Iji, Dan communicates with Iji by speaking, in English, through every speaker in the complex.
 Since the aliens never bothered to learn any human languages, they can't understand him, and since he uses every speaker, they can't use the active speakers to track Iji.

 - City of Heroes has villains getting bank robbery missions in such a manner, by looking in the newspaper for encoded messages from their Brokers.

 - The Illuminati in Deus Ex use this interestingly.
 They communicate primarily by heavily encrypted e-mails, which they know their oppponents will pick up and read.
 However, the information isn't in the e-mail, it's in the encryption key.
 Each key means "Meet me at place X, at Y o'clock, on day Z".